theparmeshkumar/voicecloneai/README.md

 ---

 <div align="center">
-  <sub>Built with ❤️ by <a href="https://github.com/theparmeshkumar">Parmesh Kumar</a>.
+  <sub>Built with passion and learnings by <a href="https://github.com/theparmeshkumar">Parmesh Kumar</a>.
 If you find this project useful or interesting, please give it a ⭐ on GitHub!</sub>
 </div>